Atxada/Maya_Migrate_Editor/README.md

 Maya scene, save before migrating if necessary)

 ## Notes (current version):
--Migrate Editor UI in 2019 might seems different compared to 2020 and above, due to different version of PySide2 framework
+>Migrate Editor UI in 2019 might seems different compared to 2020 and above, due to different version of PySide2 framework
--Migrate Editor (1.0.0) only able to migrate file type resource -There is still possible bug or error in beta version
+>Migrate Editor (1.0.0) only able to migrate file type resource
+>There is still possible bug or error in beta version